Church of the Holy Sepulchre: Syriac Chapel with Tomb of Joseph of Arimathea

 West of the Aedicule, to the rear of the Rotunda, is the Syriac Chapel with the Tomb of Joseph of Arimathea, located in a Constantinian apse and containing an opening to an ancient Jewish rock-cut tomb.
 This chapel is where the Syriac Orthodox celebrate their Liturgy on Sundays.

 The Syriac Orthodox Chapel of Saint Joseph of Arimathea and Saint Nicodemus.
 On Sundays and feast days it is furnished for the celebration of Mass.
 It is accessed from the Rotunda, by a door west of the Aedicule.

 First-century tomb

 On the far side of the chapel is the low entrance to an almost complete first-century Jewish tomb, initially holding six kokh-type funeral shafts radiating from a central chamber, two of which are still exposed.
 Although this space was discovered relatively recently and contains no identifying marks, some believe that Joseph of Arimathea and Nicodemus were buried here.
-Since Jews always buried their dead outside the city, the presence of this tomb seems to prove that the Holy Sepulchre site was outside the city walls at the time of the crucifixion.
+Since Jews always buried their dead outside the city, the presence of this tomb seems to prove that the Holy Sepulchre site was indeed outside the city walls at the time of the Crucifixion.